turkeysthinktoo/uBlockTurkey/README.md

 </p>

 ***
+This fork currently only supports Chromium and Chromium-based browsers.
+If you compile from the source code, you can use it in Firefox and other browsers.
+***

-uBO is **NOT** an "ad blocker"; it is a [wide-spectrum content blocker][Blocking] for Chromium and Firefox with CPU and memory efficiency as primary features.
-After a new installation, the default behavior of uBO is to block ads, trackers, and malware sites through [EasyList][EasyList], [EasyPrivacy][EasyPrivacy], [Peter Lowe's Blocklist][Peter Lowe's Blocklist], [Online Malicious URL Blocklist][Malicious Blocklist], and uBO's [filter lists][uBO Filters].
-You can also improve your internet experience with other filters that come with this fork.
+uBO(and uBTR) is **NOT** an "ad blocker"; it is a [wide-spectrum content blocker][Blocking] for Chromium and Firefox(only uBO) with CPU and memory efficiency as primary features.
+After a new installation, the default behavior of uBO is to block ads, trackers, and malware sites through filter lists.

 ***